 A working garden might include aromatic herbs, flowers, or vegetables.
 Disabled gardeners who harvest and use plants in their own care often find this work particularly gratifying.

 In the last five to ten years, fairy gardening has become popular for gardeners of all ages.
 Fairy gardens offer a fun way to involve children in gardening.
 Both boys and girls can create their own fairy gardens, although the finished designs are likely to be very different!
-(Girls usually have fanciful gardens, while boys often embrace the landscaping aspect of gardening.)
+(Some children have fanciful gardens, while others embrace the landscaping aspect of gardening.)
 Tips for fairy gardens:

 - Keep everything to scale.
 Find a focal piece, such as a fairy, furniture, or a dwelling, and build your garden around it.